 Many people have never heard of a single status document until they are suddenly told they need one.
-This brief article looks the purpose of single status documents, why you may need to have your single status document legalized, and provides information about the process to legalize your single status document.
+This brief article looks the purpose of single status documents, why you may need to have your single status document notarized, and provides information about the process to apostille your single status document.

 What is a single status document?

 A single status document confirms the fact that you are not currently married and can legally get married.
-If you are a resident of Canada that is getting married in a foreign country you will frequently need to provide a single status document.
+If you are a resident of Canada that is getting married in a foreign country you will most likely need to provide a single status document.

 What type of document do I need to prove I am single?